 We are collectively learning how to reassess and adjust plans in a dynamic environment.
 As marketers, we must embrace agility, even for key moments like Ramadan — traditionally a time of gathering and the biggest ad season of the year.

-The key lies in the fact that consumers’ online behaviour changes during Ramadan.
+The key lies in the fact that consumers’ online behavior changes during Ramadan.
 Now more than ever, we rely on digital platforms to seek information, entertainment or buy what we need.
-Understanding this behaviour is essential for marketers to develop truly agile campaigns for Ramadan.
+Understanding this behavior is essential for marketers to develop truly agile campaigns for Ramadan.

 Ramadan at an unprecedented time